 Yoho National Park

 On your first day in the area, travel 20 minutes outside of Banff to the magical Yoho National Park.
-Yoho National Park is famous for incredible mountainscapes, hundreds of hiking trails, cascading waterfalls, and gorgeous alpine lakes.
+Yoho National Park is famous for incredible mountain landscapes, hundreds of hiking trails, cascading waterfalls, and gorgeous alpine lakes.
 It is an outdoor lovers paradise and there are so many ways to spend a day!

 One of the best things to do in this park is explore all around the mesmerizing Emerald Lake.
 This turquoise lake has cabins that sit around the perimeter and is a perfect place to stay if you reserve it early.
-You can hike the perimeter of Emerald Lake (3 miles).
-This is an easy trail that follows along the lake and goes through some of the camping areas.

 After you hike the loop, you can rent a kayak to explore the lake on the water.
 The stunning contrast of the red kayak on the emerald green waters is reason enough to do just that.
 You can take your time to explore and relax amongst the beauty of the setting.